Lumi-supercomputer/LUMI-SoftwareStack/docs/easybuild_setup.md

 ### Other configuration decisions

 -   rpath or not?
-No rpath, as it makes it difficult to try to inject other versions to see if that solves bugs.
+No rpath, as it makes it difficult to try to inject other versions to see if that solves bugs, and it is done via yet another level of wrappers that only exist in EasyBuild, making it harder to reproduce the behaviour of EasyBuild in a script to first explore how the installation of a package works.

--   In the LUMI stack, we hide the versions of Cray libraries that do not correspond to the version of ther LUMI stack that is loaded.
+-   In the LUMI stack, we hide the versions of Cray libraries that do not correspond to the version of their LUMI stack that is loaded.

 ## External modules for integration with the Cray PE